-Sabah and Sarawak are geographically blessed with abundant marine resources, mangrove forests, mountain rainforests of rich biodiversity, and various mammals and bird species (Figure 6-5) that have the potential to act as reservoirs or intermediate hosts for the emergence of new infectious diseases in humans (Sabah State Government et al., 2020).
-Lands in this region are slated for transformation into modern agriculture hubs and are projected to become Malaysia's rice production centers in the next decade.
-Land development and repurposing exert stress and pressure on the local environment and biodiversity leading to the loss of wildlife habitats and the expansion of contact zones between human and animal reservoirs of disease-causing pathogens.

-Modern agrotechnology with improved biosecurity measures and active engagement from various stakeholders could mitigate the risks associated with zoonotic disease transmission while simultaneously ensuring food security.
+Sabah and Sarawak are geographically blessed with abundant marine resources, mangrove forests, mountain rainforests of rich biodiversity, and various mammals and bird species (Figure 6-4) that have the potential to act as reservoirs or intermediate hosts for the emergence of new infectious diseases in humans (Sabah State Government et al., 2020).
+Lands in this region are slated for transformation into modern agriculture hubs (Khazanah Research Institute, 2022) and are projected to become one of Malaysia's major rice production centres in the next decade.
+Land development and repurposing exert stress and pressure on the local environment and biodiversity leading to the loss of wildlife habitats and the expansion of contact zones between human and animal reservoirs of disease-causing pathogens (Plowright et al., 2021).
+Modern agrotechnology with improved biosecurity measures (Youssef et al., 2021) and active engagement from various stakeholders could mitigate the risks associated with zoonotic disease transmission while simultaneously ensuring food security.

-FIGURE 6-5 Local Flora and Fauna.
+FIGURE 6-4 Local flora and fauna.
 Images depicting the Bornean horseshoe bat, Irrawaddy dolphins, and small-toothed palm civets found in Sabah and Sarawak.
 The breathtaking Gunung Mulu in Sarawak, along with other mountains, serves as a magnet for ecotourism enthusiasts.
-Photo source Mammals of Borneo.
+Photo source: Mammals of Borneo.

-Small-Scale Agrarian Socio-Economy and Zoonotic Disease Risks in Southeast Asia
+Small-scale agrarian socio-economy and zoonotic disease risks in Southeast Asia

-In Southeast Asia, small-scale landowners, predominantly individuals and families (Figure 6-6), play a crucial role in the local animal value chain (Australian Government, 2022).
+In Southeast Asia, small-scale landowners, predominantly individuals and families (Figure 6-5), play a crucial role in the local animal value chain (Mason-D'Croz et al., 2022).
 Together with the diversity of crops and food produced, and the different types of agricultural infrastructure employed, these factors place the local agrarian socio-economy as a proven practice to achieve national and global food security, poverty reduction, and sustaining rural livelihood.
-Such agrarian economies often involve the use of domesticated animals for a variety of activities and benefits.
+Such agrarian economies often involve the use of domesticated animals for a variety of activities and benefits (Turcotte et al., 2017).

-FIGURE 6-6 Smallholder farmers in Myanmar (Burma).
-Photo credit Pexels.
+FIGURE 6-5 Smallholder farmers in Myanmar (Burma).
+Photo credit: Pexels.

-Farmers rely on farm animals for their labor in cultivation and use manure for fertilizer, amongst other animal-dependent agrarian activities, including livestock rearing, fishing, and aquaculture.
-The Southeast Asia region hosts a multitude of smallholder farms or backyard producers with daily direct and indirect contact with animals (Australian Government, 2022).
-While variation exists from one country to another, these smallholder farms typically involve family-operated farms that raise a limited number of heads that are fed with a combination of commercial and naturally available feeding sources.
+Farmers rely on farm animals for their labour in cultivation and use manure for fertilizer, amongst other animal-dependent agrarian activities, including livestock rearing, fishing, and aquaculture.
+The Southeast Asia region hosts a multitude of smallholder farms or backyard producers with daily direct and indirect contact with animals (Mason-D'Croz et al., 2022).
+While variation exists from one country to another, these smallholder farms typically involve family-operated farms (Thapa and Gaiha, 2014) that raise a limited number of heads that are fed with a combination of commercial and naturally available feeding sources.

-Smallholder farming is highly dependent on its natural surroundings for ecosystem resources and services essential to the functioning of their livelihoods.
-An example case is the traditional smallholder cattle raisers in Southern Luzon, Philippines, as documented by Galang and Calub (2020).
-Historically recognized for their cattle raising, these communities now face challenges posed by unprecedented climate change and increased risk of disease exposures (Case example 6-5).
+Smallholder farming is highly dependent on its natural surroundings for ecosystem resources and services essential to the functioning of their livelihoods (Fan and Rue, 2020).
+An example case is the traditional smallholder cattle raisers in Southern Luzon, Philippines, as documented by Galang and Calub (2020a).
+Historically recognized for their cattle raising, these communities now face challenges posed by unprecedented climate change and increased risk of disease exposures (Box 6-9).

-CASE EXAMPLE 6-5 Smallholder Cattle Raisers in Southern Luzon, Philippines
+BOX 6-9 Smallholder cattle raisers in Southern Luzon, Philippines